LandGrey/pydictor/README.md

 Q: Why I need to use pydictor ?
 A: 1.it always can help you
       You can use pydictor to generate a general blast wordlist, a custom wordlist based on Web content, a social engineering wordlist, and so on;
-      You can use the pydictor built-in tool to safe delete, merge, unique, merge and unique,  count word frequency to fillter the wordlist, and so on;
+      You can use the pydictor built-in tool to safe delete, merge, unique, merge and unique,  count word frequency to filter the wordlist, besides, you also can specify your wordlist and use '-tool handler' to filter your wordlist;

    2.highly customized
-      You can generate highly customized and complex wordlist by modify multiple configuration files, add your own dictionary, using leet mode, pick by length, etc. and its very relevant to generate good or bad password dictionary with your custom rules;
+      You can generate highly customized and complex wordlist by modify multiple configuration files, add your own dictionary, using leet mode, filter by length、char occur times、types of different char、regex, even customized own encryption function by modify /lib/fun/encode.py test_encode function. its very relevant to generate good or bad password wordlist with your customized rules and skilled use of pydictor;

    3.powerful and flexible configuration file parsing
       nothing to say,skilled use and you will love it

    4.great compatibility
      whether you are using Python 2.7 version or Python 3.x version , pydictor can be run on Windows, Linux or Mac;
 ```